Any comments, questions, or problems with Visual Rx? We would like to hear from you:

 Note: This pooled CER is dependent on the characteristics of the patients entered in each trial (amongst other things) and you may need to adjust this using other information to estimate the baseline risk of a particular patient group before calculating the absolute treatment effect for that group.
 If you want to change the baseline risk return to the data entry screen and put in a new control event rate (the Odds Ratio and CI will stay in the boxes), and then click ‘Calculate’ again.

 The Odds Ratio is the default method for data entry into Visual Rx, but Relative Risk can be selected on screen if desired.
 Click on the arrow to the right of the method box on data entry screen and then click on Relative Risk to select it.

 See section “Choice of Statistical Methods from a Cochrane Review” for more details on which method to use.

 Number of Faces

-Version 3 will allow a choice of 1000 or 100 faces to be shown, and this will also determine the natural frequencies shown in the table of results.
+Version 3 and 4 will allow a choice of 1000 or 100 faces to be shown, and this will also determine the natural frequencies shown in the table of results.
 The addition of 1000 faces is to allow rarer events (such as adverse events) to be displayed in a Cates plot.
 The default setting is 1000 faces, but for common events click on the drop-down menu and select 100 instead.
 This can be done after all the other data has been entered, and clicking on calculate will change the table of results and the appearance of the plots.

 The pooled Odds Ratio may already be displayed on the Forest Plot on the Cochrane Database at the bottom of the column of results for each trial.
 You may need to enlarge the Forest plot screen or use the scroll bars to find it.
 The pooled Odds ratio should be entered into the Odds Ratio box on the data entry screen as a decimal (not as a percentage).
 For example 0.78 should be typed directly into the box.